eclipse-vertx/vert.x/README.md

 ## What is the architecture?

-vert.x *core* is written in Java.
+vert.x *core* is currently written in Java.
 We then provide a thin layer in each of the JVM languages we support which allows the API to be used in each of the supported languages.

 We do not expose the Java API directly in the other languages since we wish to retain the normal coding idioms for each supported language.